DOI-USGS/sfrmaker/README.md

 		* PlusFlow.dbf
 		* PlusFlowlineVAA.dbf
 	* If model domain contains a major divide (i.e. multiple HUC2 hydrologic regions), need to merge relevant NHD datasets (e.g. 04 and 07) prior to running this script

-2) DEM and/or topographic contours for area of model domain:
-	* Available from the National Map Viewer and Download Platform: (http://viewer.nationalmap.gov/viewer/)
-	* In "Overlays" tab, select "Elevation Availability" to view available DEM resolutions
-	* click "Download Data" link in upper right to download DEM(s)
-	* selected "elevation" and/or "contours" to download

-	* Internal WIWSC source for DEMs in Wisconsin: 		\\igsarmewfsapa\GISData\BaseData\Wisconsin\Statewide\Elevation\NED_2013_10m\NED_10m_DEM_WI_UP.gdb

-Note: If model domain area has multiple DEMs or elevation contour shapefiles, they need to be merged prior to setting up SFR.

-3) Model grid information:
-	* polygon shapefile export of model grid
-	* discretization file for model

-Download elevation contour data from the National Map

 **Notes:**

 * XX is Drainage Area ID (e.g., GL for Great Lakes) and YY is the Vector Processing Unit (VPU; e.g. 04) in the  above (see NHDPlus website for details).
 * If model domain encompases multiple Drainage Areas, need to merge NHD datasets prior to running this script (e.g. in ArcMap, using the Merge tool under *ArcToolbox>Data Management>General>Merge*)
 * The NHDFlowline shapefile should be reprojected into the same coordinate system of the model, if necessary.
 In ArcMap this can be done under *ArcToolbox>Data Management>Projections and Transformations*.